 Available in various models: Frost-free refrigerators allow variations in the model based on the maker’s preference.
 You have refrigerators which are double door, convertible, triple door, side-by-side, etc. And that’s not all, you also have touchscreen panels and even water taps in the newer models of refrigerators.

 Longer lifespan: Frost-free refrigerators are more efficient and have a better build.
 As a result, they last longer than their older counterpart.

 Consumes more electricity: It comes as no surprise that frost-free refrigerators consume more electricity (up to 40% or more).
 This is mainly because of the extra heating coils in the freezer.
 Every time the coil heats up while defrosting, it consumes more energy.

 Costlier than regular freezers: This is mainly because of the parts used to set up the automatic defrosting option.
 Since this is considered a premium feature, it naturally demands a higher price tag.

 Heats up faster: The appliance, especially the sides tend to heat up after long usage since it works harder to regulate the temperature inside the refrigerator.

 This article sums up by and large everything our readers need to know about frost-free refrigerators.
-Do keep in mind that although the frost-free variants are costlier at the moment, they will serve you much well in the long run since the technology behind them is much more durable and efficient.
+Do keep in mind that although the frost-free variants are costlier, they will serve you much well in the long run since the technology behind them is much more durable and efficient.
 While frost-free refrigerators may not be as widely used as their other counterpart, this gap will be narrowed gradually with development in technology and ease of production.
-Frost-free refrigerators are expected to become a standard affair within a decade while the direct cool refrigerators may either become obsolete or used for industrial purposes only.
+Frost-free refrigerators are expected to become a standard affair within a decade while the direct-cool refrigerators may either become obsolete or used for industrial purposes only.
 Both appliances have their role to play.
 All you have to decide is which one will serve you the best based on your requirements.